micked99/wspr-to-sondehub-script/README.md

 Original source: https://github.com/sm3ulc/hab-wspr

-Read about the latest updates at the very end of this readme
+Read about the latest updates at the very end of this page

 ## High altittude ballon tracking via WS